RohanCalculus/WhatsAppMessagesAutomation/README.md

 2. _Upload a `data.csv` file that has the data of student names and respective phone numbers_
 3. _Use `mouse_coordintes.py` to configure your mouse location on WhatsApp screen_
 4. _`utlity.py` has all the utility functions used in this project_
-5. _`main.py` is the main file to run the project!
-Run it after configuring your mouse location and other parameters if required_
+5. _Run `main.py` after configuring your mouse location and other parameters if required_

 ### 🤝 **Developer Details**
 $\rightarrow$ **`Name:`** *Rohan Shah*